decentralized-identity/presentation-exchange/spec/spec.md

 [[ref: Submission Requirements]] are present, all [[ref:Input Descriptors]]
 ****MUST**** be satisfied.

-[[ref: Input Descriptor Objects]] contain an identifier, a schema URI that links to the schema of the requested input data, and may contain constraints on data values, and an explanation why a certain item or set of data is being requested:
+[[ref: Input Descriptor Objects]] contain an identifier and may contain constraints on data values, and an explanation why a certain item or set of data is being requested:

 <tab-panels selected-index="0">